 Smaller Area Targets can still be created without setting an external position, but if you wish to activate the Area Targets, they must have the same setting as the first and currently activated Area Target: Requires External Position as enabled or disabled.
 For more details about the Location Prior, please see Location Prior for Large Area Targets.

 NOTE: If a scene contains multiple Area Targets with inconsistent Requires External Position, a message will appear to apply the setting to all Area Targets.
 Dissimilar settings from the first activated Area Target prevents the Area Targets from being activated.

 Use the Clipping Height (%) slider to hide ceiling and details that obstruct your view of the Area Target preview mesh in your Unity Scene.
 The complete Area Target will still track as a whole.

-In Unity, you can enable occlusion in your real environment.
-By enabling occlusion, the added content will then be visually obstructed by the environment’s walls and objects.
+- By setting the Runtime Occlusion Mesh, other GameObjects will be visually obstructed by the environment’s walls and objects.
 If you wish to test your Area Target while being able to see all your content, you can keep the box unticked.

 NOTE: There aren’t any prefab models for point clouds as it is the case with Area Targets generated from meshes.
-But the occlusion mesh is supported.
+But the runtime mesh is supported.

-Point Cloud Area Targets will only support colliders for the closest surroundings during runtime.
+Point Cloud Area Targets only support colliders for the closest surroundings during runtime.